DrN1ghtW0lf/0ranges-Casino/README.md

 - Betting on green and winning rewards you 35 times your bet
 - Betting on a number (1-36) and winning rewards you with 35 times your bet
 - Betting on 0 and winning rewards you with 70 times your bet

+# Projects for the Future

+- Poker
+- Card race
+- User suggestions